Michigan Economic Development Corporation

 • Public entities

 Private property and business owners are not directly eligible for this program.
-However, an eligible entity may sponsor a project on behalf of a private property or busines owner, so long as the project meets grant progrma eligibility.
+However, an eligible entity may sponsor a project on behalf of a private property or business owner, so long as the project meets grant program eligibility.
 For example, an economic development organization could partner with a business owner for a facade rehabilitation project.
 When an entity sponsors an application on behalf of an owner, the sponsoring entity is the applicant.
 If a grant is awarded, the sponsoring entity is the grant recipient and will be responsible for day-to-day coordination and administration of the grant.

 ELIGIBLE PROPERTIES